 The proposed reservoirs are located in the Guadalupe - San Antonio River Basin along the southeastern edge of the Edwards Plateau in the counties of Medina, Bexar, Comal, and Hays (Figure 1).
 Strategies to enhance flow to the Edwards Aquifer capitalize on two characteristics of the recharge zone.
 First, most of the recharge occurs during runoff from heavy rains that can exceed maximum natural recharge possible and contribute to downstream flow.
 Second, most of the time streambeds in the recharge zone are dry and flow onto the recharge zone is well below maximum recharge amounts.
 Slowing the course of water over the recharge zone in order to increase the amount of time water remains there would increase recharge to the aquifer.
 Previous studies have considered two types of recharge enhancement structures.
 Type 1 recharge structures were designed to impound water upstream from the recharge zone and release this for recharge during times of lower flow.
 Type 2 recharge enhancement structures were designed to impound water directly over the recharge zone.
-Either method would increase the amount of time water remains contribute to down the recharge to the aquifer.
+Either method would increase the amount of time water remains zone.
+Either method would increase the amount of time water designed to impound water directly over the recharge zone.